simonhammes/506-software-architecture/architecture.typ

   table.header([*ID*], [*Quality\ Attribute*], [*Scenario*], [*Associated\ Driver*], [*Priority*]), [QA1-1],
   [Security],
-  [All user data must be encrypted during communication and storage, especially since the system handles sensitive data (e.g. location data or chat messages).],
+  [All user data is encrypted during communication and storage, especially since the system handles sensitive data (e.g. location data or chat messages).],
   [FR2, FR3,\ FR4],
   [#highlight(fill: rgb("#EF9A9A"))[(M, H)]],
   [QA2-1],
   [Modifiability],
-  [New countries should be able to be added quickly.], [],
+  [A developer can add a new country in less than three working days.], [],
   [#highlight(fill: rgb("#EF9A9A"))[(H, H)]],
   [QA3-1],
   [Availability],
-  // TODO: Environment/"normal mode"?
-  [The backend should be able to handle 10000 requests per second with a rate of successful responses of 99.9%.], [],
+  [The backend should be able to handle 10000 requests per second in normal operation mode with a rate of successful responses of 99.9%.], [],
   [(H, L)],
   [QA3-2],